tahahasan01/Multi-thread-boardGame/README.md

 C++ Compiler (e.g., g++)
 SDL2 Library
 POSIX Threads (pthread)

-Installation
+Installation:
 Clone the Repository:
 git clone https://github.com/tahahasan01/Multi-Threading-Game.git
 cd Multi-Threading-Game
 Install SDL2:

-Ensure SDL2 is installed on your system.
-You can install it using a package manager:
+macOS:
-macOS: brew install sdl2
+brew install sdl2

+Linux:
-Linux: sudo apt-get install libsdl2-dev
+sudo apt-get install libsdl2-dev
 Windows: Download and install from the SDL2 website.

 Compile the Game:

 g++ -o game game.cpp -lpthread -lSDL2
 Usage
-Run the compiled game executable: ./game
+Run the compiled game executable:
+./game
 Game Controls
 Player 1: Use the W, A, S, D keys to move up, left, down, and right, respectively.
 Player 2: Use the arrow keys to move up, left, down, and right.

-Game Rules:
+Game Rules
 The objective is to collect as many items as possible.
 Each item collected increases the player's score.
 The game ends when all items are collected.
 The player with the highest score at the end of the game wins.
 Contributing
 Contributions are welcome!
 Please fork the repository and submit a pull request for any improvements or bug fixes.